 Bestinvest UK accounts come with tiered account fees.

-If you want an ISA, Investment Account or Junior ISA, you’ll pay:
+If you want an ISA, Investment Account, Junior ISA or SIPP, you’ll pay:

 - Free over £1 million